 Tips to make swimwear shopping season less stressful

-In this photo provided by Lands' End, a model wears a pink bikini from the Lands' End Sea & Sky collection.
+In this photo provided by Lands' End, a model wears the Lands' End Beach Living squareneck underwire top and swim mini.
 For those looking for the right swimsuit shopping experience that includes more size options, versions under $100 and generous return policies, there are plenty of stylish choices.

 Add your comments below